 Whenever possible, agencies are encouraged to request new fees or increase existing fees to make programs self-supporting.
-This applies both to programs currently not supported by fees, as well as those partially supported by fees.
+This applies to programs currently not supported by fees as well as those partially supported by fees.

-As required by RCW 43.135.055, unless otherwise exempted, fees may only be imposed or increased if approved by the Legislature.
+As required by Chapter 43.135.055 RCW, unless otherwise exempted, fees may be imposed or increased only if approved by the Legislature.
 Submit legislation authorizing new fees or fee increases through the agency request legislation process.
-The Governor's Office will issue specific instructions for agency request legislation in June.
-Request legislation is not required for any new fee or increased fee if an agency already has existing statutory authority to impose or increase that fee.
+The Governor's Office will issue instructions for agency request legislation in June.
+Request legislation is not required for any new fee or increased fee if an agency already has statutory authority to impose or increase that fee.

-New fees, extensions of existing fees, and all fee increases, whether or not legislation is required, must be part of the budget submittal.
-Submit justification for new, extended, or increased fees using the process described in this chapter.
+New fees, extensions of existing fees and all fee increases, whether legislation is required or not, must be part of the budget submittal.
+Submit justification for new, extended or increased fees using the process described in this chapter.

-Justification for new or increased fee requests.
+Justification for new or increased fee requests

-Provide justification for any new, extended, or increased fee proposed for the 2015-17 biennium.
-Include the justification in the decision package related to the expenditure increase, or create a separate decision package if not submitting an expenditure increase request.
+Provide justification for any new, extended or increased fee proposed for the 2017-19 biennium.
+Include the justification in the decision package related to the expenditure increase or create a separate decision package if not submitting an expenditure increase request.
 The decision package should include the following information:

 - 1. Fee name

-- 2. Current fee rate (FY 2015)
+- 2. Current fee rate (FY 2016)

 - 3. Proposed fee rate

-- ◆ FY 2016
+- ♦ FY 2018

-- FY 2017
+- FY 2019

 - 4. Incremental rate change for each year

-- ◆ FY 2016
+- ♦ FY 2018

-- ♦ FY 2017
+- FY 2019

 - 5. Expected implementation date

 - 6. Estimated additional revenue generated by the increase

-- FY 2016
+- FY 2018

-- ◆ FY 2017
+- FY 2019

 - 7. Justification for the increase and discussion of consequences of not increasing the fee

 - 8. Indication of any changes in who pays

 - 9. Indication of any changes in methodology for determining the fee

-- 10. Recommendation Summary code for the related expenditure request, if tied to a budget request
+- 10. RecSum code for the related expenditure request, if tied to a budget request

 - 11. Alternatives considered to an increase

 - 12. Indication of whether the fee increase requires a statutory change, i.e., a separate bill.
 If yes, a proposal should be submitted as part of the agency request legislation process.